User guide

 What should I know before starting a translation?

 Keep in mind that if you volunteer to make translations there will be the need of updating the languages files at least for every official release since Zenphoto is a work in progress.
 You may make your translation based on the current release of zenphoto.
-Then it can be provided to most Zenphoto users.

-Nightly build or official release?
+Development build or official release?

-However it is recommended to make your translation against the nightly builds.
-This way it will be ready for and matched up to the next release of Zenphoto.
-Currently there are over 3600 strings that need to be translated.
-Some are only single words though, some are doubled for specific reasons.
+Currently there are over 4000 strings that need to be translated so it does not really make sense to start with an older Zenphoto version.
+Some of these strings are only single words, some are doubled for specific reasons.
 Since we change strings here and there all the time we recommend doing updates frequently at least once a week, so it will be much easier to match a given release date of the next version.
-You simply will have less that way than doing all at once.
-So better think twice before your volunteer...:-) More on that in detail later.
+You simply will have less work that way than doing all at once.
+So better think twice before your volunteer... :-) More on that in detail later.

-Licence of your translation
+License of your translation

 How does Zenphoto's translation work?